AquaPi271/particles_progress/README.md

 ## Immediate Goals / TODOS:

-1. Setup to render some dots on the screen directly.
+[DONE] 1.
+Setup to render some dots on the screen directly.
 Place in plane with z=0 to make them 2D.
-2. Do a 2D simulation of gravity with these dots using Newton's laws:
+[DONE] 2.
+Do a 2D simulation of gravity with these dots using Newton's laws:
-  a) Modify Newton's law by scaling for reasonable units.
+  [DONE] a) Modify Newton's law by scaling for reasonable units.
+[DONE] 3.
+2D collision and merge using simple radius / distance.
+Use simple ratioed mass / velocity.
+[DONE] 4.
+Line trails.
+5. Super-nova.
+6. Render simple sprite in 3D space.
+7. Add camera controls.
+8. Modify sprite to be view plane aligned.
+9. Add several sprites.
+10. Try to do simple system (Sun + Earth) in 3D.
+11. Need to figure Z components of position, velocity, and acceleration.